Juanledesmaa/Recipe-Finder/README.md

 * Look and Feel: As a user, I appreciate having the option to use an app in dark mode, so I made sure to include that feature for a more customizable experience.

-Improve Developer Experience: I'm used to working on teams that collaborate on shared features.
+* Improve Developer Experience: I'm used to working on teams that collaborate on shared features.
 By adding a debug menu that allows switching between different cases in our flow, we can help developers who are onboarding to our feature gain visual cues on how our project works.

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?

+I spent almost three development days on this project (around 6-8 hours each day).
+I allocated the time as follows:

 1. Project Setup and Architecture (20%)
 I began by defining the code layers, folder structure, and separation of concerns.
 The business models and networking layer were also established at this stage.
 We verified a successful connection to the app’s remote resources and ensured the business layer was properly integrated.